 Katherine has also worked at the Brookings Institution and with a defense research firm in Washington, D.C.
 In 2019, she served as a visiting fellow at the Institute for Security & Development Policy in Stockholm, Sweden.

 Katherine speaks Swedish, Russian, and French.
-She holds an A.B. in Politics and an M.A. in Public Affairs from Princeton University.
+In addition to the Ph.D., she holds an A.B. in Politics and an M.A. in Public Affairs from Princeton University.